How to Maintain Your Drivers License as a Senior

 Once you are at the DMV you will be asked to undergo a basic vision test.
 Most states need you to have a vision of about 20/40.
-To the vision your state considers okay please find you state on the map above.
 If you do not meet these standards you will be referred to a licensed vision specialist who will determine whether you are able to safety drive a vehicle.
 When you are filling out your application for your license renewal you will be asked if you have any health issues.
 Based on the information you may be given a special license which will take your health issues into account.

 Older drivers may be required to take a retest at the DMV.
 The purpose of this is to determine if cognitive skill are good enough to enable you to drive.
 The test may involve an interview with a DMV official, as well as a written test and a driving test.
 Some older drivers will go to traffic school in order to refresh their knowledge of the rules of the road.

 Once you have completed all the required steps you will be given a license based on your circumstances.
 If your vision is found lacking you might be required to wear corrective lenses while driving.
 If you have trouble hearing you might be required to have additional side mirrors installed on your car.
-For more details about restricted licensing in you state please find your state on the map above.
+For more details about restricted licensing in you state please visit your state-specific page above.